 Welcome to your NCLEX reviewer and practice questions quiz for growth and development.
 In this nursing test bank, test your competence on the different theories on growth and development.
-The goal of this quiz is to help nursing students master the concepts of growth and development through these practice questions and NCLEX reviewer.
+This quiz aims to help nursing students master the concepts of growth and development through these practice questions and NCLEX reviewers.

 Growth and Development Practice Quiz

 In this section are the practice questions for growth and development.
 This nursing test bank set includes 50 questions divided into two parts.
-Included topics are theories of growth and development, developmental stages by Erik Erikson, Jean Piaget’s Theory of Cognitive Development, and Sigmund Freud‘s Psychosexual Development.
+Included topics are growth and development theories, developmental stages by Erik Erikson, Jean Piaget’s Theory of Cognitive Development, and Sigmund Freud‘s Psychosexual Development.

-Growth and Development NCLEX Practice Quiz (Part 2: 25 Items)
+Growth and Development NCLEX Practice Quiz #2 (25 Questions)